HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 But I would guess so!
 You might need to add a few more note types that are relevant to your research (e.g., particular types of proteins or plants, or years, or historical periods, etc etc.).
 In my personal vault, I actually have _way_ more note types and it works just fine.
 But the idea of structured typed links just comes from knowledge graphs, and those are also applied in biomedical sciences, digital humanities, social sciences, etc.
-- **That example vault is cool and all but very empty.
+- **That [example vault](https://github.com/HEmile/academic-obsidian) is cool and all but very empty.
 Can you share your actual vault instead?** No, sorry.
 Those notes are...
 A bit unfiltered, if you know what I mean :).
-And honestly, they are part of my academic human capital!
+I don't have time to make it presentable.
+And honestly, my vault is part of my academic human capital!